davxy/datawok-posts/posts/discrete-logarithm.md

     u + x·w ≡ H(m)·s⁻¹ + x·r·s⁻¹ ≡ s⁻¹·(H(m) + x·r) ≡ s⁻¹·s·k ≡ k (mod n)

-    → gᵘ·bʷ = gᵏ
+    → gᵘ·yʷ = r

-Note that DSA is also more efficient than ElGamal signatures:
+DSA is more efficient than ElGamal signatures as:
-- DSA uses smaller exponents that ElGamal and still provide the same security.
-  It works with a group with prime order which in general provides the same security as one bigger group with non-prime order (as for ElGamal).
+- It uses smaller exponents and still provides the same security.
+It works with a group with prime order which in general provides the same security as one bigger group with non-prime order (see [Pohlig-Hellman] attack).
-- DSA signatures are shorter as both `r` and `s` are in `Zₙ`.
+- It produces signatures that are shorter as both `r` and `s` are in `Zₙ`.
   In ElGamal we send the full `R ∈ G` as we need it for verification.
-- On verification, only two exponentiation in `G` are performed, three with ElGamal.
+- On verification, only two exponentiation in `G` are performed, in contrast to three with ElGamal.

 ### Reusing random secret